amg-code/PolynomialsOverFiniteFields/README.md

 Furthermore, it makes use of this new algorithm to derive the factorization of polynomials of the form f(X^n) where  f is an irreducible polynomial over a finite field.

 Please search for _CHANGE HERE_ in the code.
 These words mark the changes that the user can make to the program.
 The user can either enter the data interactively by changing the variable `interactive_input` to `True`.
 Otherwise just change the parameters directly in the `main()`-function.

 The program first computes the factorization with the new algorithm and then with the existing SageMath-algorithm `factor()` for elements of PolynomialRings.
 This algorithm is based on PARI.
-The wall and the CPU computation time of both algorithms are given and their ratio computed.
+The computation time of both algorithms and their ratio are given afterwards.

-The new algorithm performs much better for all positive integers that are not sufficiently small.
+The new algorithm performs much better for all positive integers that are not small.
 For many integers n that are "too large", the SageMath algorithm causes the PARI stack to overflow or SageMath to crash completely.

 ## How rich are the two RichXXClasses?